Hans Hofmann: The Nature of Abstraction

-Discover a fresh perspective on the artist, teacher, and student widely considered a profound influence on American modern art.
+Discover a fresh perspective on the artist and teacher widely considered a profound influence on American modern art.
 Organized by UC Berkeley Art Museum and Pacific Film Archive (BAMPFA), the exhibition presents the most comprehensive examination of Hans Hofmann's innovative and prolific artistic career.
-Through approximately 80 paintings and works on paper from 1930 through the end of Hofmann’s life in 1966, explore the artist's journey into abstraction, and his deep contribution to the artistic landscape of New England.
+Through paintings and works on paper from 1930 through the end of Hofmann’s life in 1966, explore the artist's journey into abstraction, and his deep contribution to the artistic landscape of New England.

 Share your impressions with us on social media using #PEMhofmann